EclecticGriffin/notsciibot/README.md

 rather than a successful policy.

-Though our original goal was to apply these methods to the atari library the fact that the actor critic model failed to solve the lunar lander environment gave us pause.
+Though our original goal was to apply these methods to the atari library, the fact that the actor critic model failed to solve the lunar lander environment gave us pause.
 It seemed better to hone the approach in a simpler environment first, before returning to the more complex breakout environment.